jupyter/governance/papers.md

 Anyone who satisfies and is willing to accept these responsibilities and commitments is welcome to be an author on any of our publications.

+The second of these responsibilities implies that all authors will actively participate in the writing of the manuscript.
+We recognize that not all co-authors will contribute equally and in the same way to the writing of a paper.
+Furthermore, for papers with large numbers of co-authors, we expect the main writing will be done by a smaller group of co-authors, with other co-authors contributing to editing work and discussions.
+However, in all cases active participation in some manner is still required.

 ### Process

 Before creating the detailed process for authoring non-JOSS papers, we want to try out the above process for JOSS papers and see how it should be modified for longer form papers.
 In general, we expect to closely follow the process used in the SymPy project to author [this paper](https://github.com/sympy/sympy-paper).